-As 89% of Slovaks consume television through a non-terrestrial (non-free-to-air) platform, television operators can find in that an opportunity to increase their revenues.
-However, that can be achieved if the station brings a large audience to the TV distributors, which Markiza-Slovakia does.
-As of January 2017, the company moved its channels exclusively to cable, satellite and IPTV platforms.
+More than 90% of Slovaks consume television through a non-terrestrial (non-free-to-air) platform, which is an opportunity for television operators to increase their revenues.
+However, mostly big players, able to bring a large audience to the television distributors, can benefit from that.
+As of January 2017, Markiza TV moved its channels exclusively to cable, satellite and IPTV platforms.